-The NCCMH worked with Positive Practice in Mental Health Collaborative to produce a report, A happy, health workplace: Workforce wellbeing, recruitment and retention in mental health.
+NCCMH worked with Positive Practice in Mental Health Collaborative to produce a report: A happy, healthy workplace: Workforce wellbeing, recruitment and retention in mental health services.

 The Positive Practice in Mental Health (PPiMH) Collaborative

 The PPiMH is a user-led multi-agency collaborative of 75 organisations including NHS trusts, clinical commissioning groups, police forces, third-sector providers, front-line charities and service user groups.
 Its aim is to identify and disseminate positive practice in mental health services by working together across organisations and sectors, to facilitate shared learning and raise the profile of mental health with politicians and other policy makers.

 Practice is shared through special interest groups, events, the National Mental Health Awards and virtual networks, as well as through a national online guide to mental health services.